igorfggomes/calculator/README.md

-# Calculadora
+# Calculator
-Calculadora desenvolvida com HTML5, CSS3 e JavaScript.
+Calculator made with HTML5, CSS3 and JavaScript.